Master the Math of Money

 Financial Tools

-Use calculators and practical tools to estimate interest, savings growth, and debt payoff so decisions are based on numbers, not guesses.
+Use calculators and practical tools to estimate interest, savings growth, and debt payoff, so decisions are based on data, not guesswork.

 Passive Income